listenToRipley/ReactNative/Notes/Components.md

 Visual effects related to interacts will display based on where they are located.
 The effects will only be applied to the children elements.

-On android, there are specific attributes, but with IOS, you will mostly use style functions to get the desired visual effect.
+On android, there are specific attributes, but with iSO, you will mostly use style functions to get the desired visual effect.

 You will need to get the press state within the function.

+Make sure to review [styles](./Styling.md) for specific changes on some attributes.

 ## Images